-Ring training is the ultimate method of bodyweight strength fitness as it demands a huge degree of control with the manipulation of muscles in a suspended state.
-It develops an excellent strength-to-weight ratio and helps build a dense, lean body composition.
+Training on rings is the ultimate method of strength training as it demands a huge amount of bodily control and requires you to manipulate your body weight in a suspended state.
+This develops an unparalleled strength-to-weight ratio and builds a dense, lean body.

-This article gives you ideas on how you can mount and setup your fitness rings in and around your home.
+We wrote this article to help give you ideas on how you can mount and setup your rings in and around your home.

 A Breakdown of the Rings

-Firstly, we'll give you a quick breakdown of the rings.
-There are many fitness rings on the market but they're generally all designed in the same way;
+Let's take a quick look at a typical set of fitness rings.
+There are many rings on the market now but they're generally all designed in the same way;

 - Rings: The rings themselves are are usually available in plastic, metal, or wood and varying thicknesses.